ncihtan/htan_missing_manual/data_access/db_gap.md

 For access-controlled HTAN data, you must first complete a dbGaP request.

-To get started on your dbGaP request, first navigate to the HTAN dbGap page at: [phs002371](https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002371), and click the **Request Access** button.
+To get started on your dbGaP request, first navigate to the HTAN dbGap page at: <a href="https://www.ncbi.nlm.nih.gov/projects/gap/cgi-bin/study.cgi?study_id=phs002371" target="_blank" rel="noopener noreferrer">phs002371</a>, and click the **Request Access** button.
 You will be prompted to login to dbGaP.
 Once logged in, click the **Create New Research Project** button, and follow the on-screen application process.

 As per dbGaP instructions, you will be prompted for relevant information, including: